Juan Fernández de Velasco y Tovar, 5th Duke of Frías

 Juan Fernández de Velasco, 5th Duke of Frías (c.
 1550 – 15 March 1613) was a Spanish nobleman and diplomat.

 Biography

 Juan Fernández de Velasco was the son of Íñigo Fernández de Velasco; and of Maria Angela de Aragón y Guzmán El Bueno.
 He inherited his father's title of Constable of Castile, and was present at the signing of the Treaty of London (1604).
+Although he was not present for much of the negotiations, he was depicted in the Somerset House Conference group portrait now held at the National Portrait Gallery, London.

+London in 1604

-The Spanish ambassador, the Count of Villamediana, asked King James if Velasco could be lodged at Somerset House, and Anne of Denmark granted his request.
-The lodging was decorated with royal tapestries and Velasco arrived on 20 August 1604.
+He was sent to London to sign the recently negotiated peace treaty.
+The resident Spanish ambassador, the Count of Villamediana, asked King James if Velasco could be lodged at Somerset House, and Anne of Denmark granted his request.
+The lodging was decorated with royal tapestries, and his bedchamber furnished with a bed of "morado damask" bordered with gold.
+The furnishings were intended to be as rich as if the King of Spain, Philip III, had come in person.

+The Count of Arenberg, in London as the diplomatic representative of the Spanish Netherlands, visited Theobalds and Wanstead House.
+The Archduke of Austria's commissioners were lodged at Durham House on the Strand, then in the possession of Tobias Matthew, Bishop of Durham.
+Actors of the Queen's Company including Thomas Greene were paid to attend the commissioners at Durham House for 18 days as "groomes of the Chamber", while Augustine Phillips and John Heminges and their King's Men fellows served at Somerset House.
+The actors, possibly including William Shakespeare (who had been given red cloth for the Royal Entry in March 1604), may have employed simply as extra hired help in magnificent households appointed for the ambassadors, and were not necessarily the recipients of special royal favour.